hilbix/misc/README.md

 - `wrap/` is a wrapper to alter the environment of SUID programms and installs to `/wrap/` - it can be used to apply `force_local/` fixes to SUID programs.
   - [`suid`](https://github.com/hilbix/suid/) is a far better successor to this.

+- [`openssl/`](openssl/)  OpenSSL sucks.
+Period.
+It even sucks more, than a pure vacuum can.
+Exclemationmark!